This thread reminded me that it is now 10 years since I stopped drinking alcohol. I haven’t had one drop since.

 Also, I completely removed one vector that could possibly ruin my life.

 I just learned that a new industry of non-alcoholic social beverages is emerging.
 Examples are Kin and Three Spirit.
-Similar to non-meat meat.
+Similar to plant-based meat.

 In 10 years, I experienced no social awkwardness or negative reactions.
 I did experience that my non-drinking often unconsciously reduces the drinking of the people I hang out with.
 An effect I did not expect.